More Warner Downtown pages: vintage exterior views | recent exterior views | interior views |

 Seating: 1,757.
 Originally listed as 2,200.

-A triptych of Alexander Pantages, the theatre at 7th & Hill and Eunice Pringle, a secret agent of Joe Kennedy (according to one version of the story).
+A triptych of Alexander Pantages, the theatre at 7th & Hill and Eunice Pringle.
 Ken McIntyre found the item for a post on the Photos of Los Angeles Facebook page.
+In many re-tellings, Joe Kennedy was involved in the plot to frame Pantages.
+C.W.
+Porter's webpage "How Joe Framed an Innocent Man" says:

 "Pantages insisted that he was being framed, and that the young woman had torn and ripped her own clothing.
 At the new trial, Pantages' lawyers reenacted the alleged rape and showed that it could not have occurred in the small broom closet the way Pringle had described it.
 The jury was also shown how athletic Pringle was, casting doubt on her claim that she could not fight off advances by the slightly built Pantages.
 The second jury acquitted Pantages, but because of the notoriety, his business had plummeted..."

-Michael Parrish, in a June 16, 2002 Los Angeles Times article, tries (unsuccessfully) to get to the bottom of the story.
-He notes that the "deathbed confession" of Ms. Pringle may have been a story spread by the Pantages camp as part of the attempt to exonerate the theatre owner.
-Parrish concludes that even if the confession part of the much-repeated tale is untrue it'll be difficult to prove there wasn't a conspiracy against Pantages involving Joe Kennedy.
+Michael Parrish, in a June 16, 2002 Los Angeles Times article, tried (unsuccessfully) to get to the bottom of the story.
+He noted that the "deathbed confession" of Ms. Pringle may have been a story spread by the Pantages camp as part of the attempt to exonerate the theatre owner.
+Parrish concludes that even if the confession part of the much-repeated tale is untrue it would be difficult to prove there wasn't a conspiracy against Pantages involving Joe Kennedy.
+Thanks to Jeff Kurti for locating the Times article.

 Prior to the trial, the prosecutors went to the theatre building to inspect the room where Eunice Pringle alleged that the assault took place.
-The room is on the office building stairs located half way along the 7th St. side of the building.
-It's on a landing between the mezzanine and the 2nd floor.
-Alexander Pantages' office was not "next to the broom closet" but up a few stairs and way down the hall to room 205, overlooking the theatre's marquee.
 It's a Herald Examiner photo in the Los Angeles Public Library collection from August 13, 1929.
 The Library also has another similar shot.
+The paper's caption for this one:

 The interior of the janitor's room in a Herald Examiner photo published August 13, 1929.
 It's in the Los Angeles Public Library collection.
-The caption: "Photo shows interior of the 'little mystery room,' a private conference room in the Pantages Theatre building, where Eunice Pringle, dancer, charges she was attacked by Alexander Pantages.
-Prosecutors inspected the room today."
-Thanks to Eitan Alexander for finding these two photos above in the LAPL collection.
+Thanks to Eitan Alexander for locating several of these photos.
+The caption:

 Pantages, center, in court with his attorneys in 1929.
 It's a Frank Bentley Herald Examiner photo in the Los Angeles Public Library collection.